-In reference to this important Islamic tradition, the Federal Authority for Government Human Resources announced on Thursday (July 4), that the Eid al-Adha holiday for ministries and federal bodies will begin on the 9th until 12th Dhu al-Hijjah 1440 H, as shared in a report by WAM.
+In reference to this important Islamic tradition, the Federal Authority for Government Human Resources announced on Thursday (July 11), that the Eid al-Adha holiday for ministries and federal bodies will begin on the 19th July 2021.

-During the occasion to the announcement, the Authority paid their respect to the President His Highness Sheikh Khalifa bin Zayed Al Nahyan; His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai; His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces; and Their Highnesses the Supreme Council Members and Rulers of the Emirates; and the people of the UAE and Arab and Islamic countries on the occasion.
+The authority also greeted President His Highness Sheikh Khalifa bin Zayed Al Nahyan, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai; His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces; Their Highnesses the Supreme Council Members and Rulers of the Emirates; and the people of the UAE and Arab and Islamic countries on the occasion.